sonhmai/how-sqlite-works/book-sqlite/chap_transaction_management.md

 - decides on mode of locks and time of acquiring and releasing locks.
 - follows strict two phase locking protocol to produce serializable transactions' execution.
 - determines content of log records, writes them to journal file.

+Write path
+1. write log record containing recovery info (e.g. old and new values of items) to transaction log/ journal.
+2. DBMS persists log record to disk before changing item in db.
+3. when transaction aborted or there is a crash, db uses persisted log to move db to a consistent state.
+   - either rollback/ undo operations of uncommitted transactions
+   - or roll-forward/ redo operations of committed transactions that has not been reflected in db files

 ### Opcode Transaction